-There’s no bias here, these discrepancies simply reflect the quality of each card reader’s software.
+There’s no bias here, these discrepancies simply reflect the quality of EMV card reader software.
 But why are EMV transactions so much slower than swiped transactions, overall?
 It’s simple (kind of)!

 The Science of Chip Card Transactions

 When a chip card is inserted, the chip generates a one-time code that is sent to the bank via the card network.
-The bank confirms the code and then sends the verification back to the card reader.
+The bank confirms the code and then sends the verification back to the EMV card reader software.
 Piece of cake, right?
 Wrong.
 A lot more technical work goes into chip card transactions than magnetic stripe cards.

 When a magnetic stripe card is swiped, the same information is sent to the bank every time.
 There is no back-and-forth communication between the card reader and the bank.
 In contrast, chip cards require a constant circle of communication.
-These communication points can include the card reader, a Payment Gateway, a point-of-sale system and multiple banks.
+These communication points can include the EMV card reader software, a Payment Gateway, a point-of-sale system and multiple banks.
 With more involvement, approving transactions takes longer.

 Bypass EMV Card Reader Frustration

 Since the shift to EMV chip cards, both consumers and businesses have become increasingly frustrated with slower processing speeds.
 In April 2016, Field Agent conducted a survey that confirmed most users find processing a chip card slower than swiping, and retailers’ top frustration is slow processing speeds.
 The audit also found chip card users would rather swipe than insert their chip cards, which could result in a new type of chargeback.

 Although card issuers are trying to speed up chip cards, a slow card reader won’t make a difference to upset customers at checkout.
 Your time is precious, especially at work.
 Why waste it behind a slow, subpar card reader?
 Stop customers from huffing and puffing at checkout and start saving time, get the Smart Terminal today.